 The dock was a big draw for our family, and the shoreline offered endless fun exploring and searching for treasures!

-The Big Lobster is a major tourist attraction and with the village’s tourism information centre located here, it can get quite busy at times.
+The Big Lobster is a major tourist attraction (it’s one of the largest lobster statues in the entire world, built from concrete and reinforced steel by New Brunswick’s own Winston Bronnum, commissioned by Shediac’s Rotary Club as a tribute to the community’s fishing industry) and with the village’s tourism information centre located here, it can get quite busy at times.
 If you’re not a fan of kids in crowds, this might be a destination best kept for the off-season (that is, not July or August) or early in the morning before things really kick into gear for the day (which, if you have little ones, might sounds quite a pleasant way to spend a morning, as you’re likely waking up before 7am anyway!).

 A great bonus of this being a tourist-focused spot: washrooms!
 Also, the colourful buildings that house touristy-focused shops also provide an awesome backdrop for fun photos; I’m totally already planning a trip again for this purpose!